rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.8.1 =
+* Fixed an issue where theme installation occasionally failed.
+* Updated readme files and tutorial videos.
+* Added new themes.

 = 0.8 =
 * New!
 Gallery editor has a new intuitive UI.
 * New!
 Featured video now accepts a video URL.